bahiirwa/deno-std-lib-snippets/README.md

 All notable changes to the "Deno Standard Library Snippets" extension will be documented in here and in the details found in the changelog file.

+### 0.0.4 [23.05.2020]

+- Add more snippets.
+- Fix descriptions.
+Descriptions do not support multilines with [].
+Only double quotes are allowed.

 ### 0.0.3 [21.05.2020]

-- Add more snippets
+- Add more snippets.

 ### 0.0.2 [21.05.2020]

-- Add more snippets
+- Add more snippets.
-- Fix .code-snippets file extensions
+- Fix .code-snippets file extensions.

 ### 0.0.1 [21.05.2020]

-- Initial release
+- Initial release.

 **Enjoy!**